sebivenlo/esd-2024-envoy/Research/envoyResearch.md

 It is recommended to use the Envoy gRPC client in most cases, where the advanced features in the Google C++ gRPC client are not required.
 This provides configuration and monitoring simplicity.
 Where necessary features are missing in the Envoy gRPC client, the Google C++ gRPC client should be used instead.
 [8]

+### HTTP
+### HTTP protocols
+Envoy’s HTTP connection manager has native support for HTTP/1.1, HTTP/2 and HTTP/3, including WebSockets.

+Envoy’s HTTP support was designed to first and foremost be an HTTP/2 multiplexing proxy.
+Internally, HTTP/2 terminology is used to describe system components.
+For example, an HTTP request and response take place on a “stream”.

+A codec API is used to translate from different wire protocols into a protocol agnostic form for streams, requests, responses, etc.

+### HTTP lifecycle
+Proxying of the request begins when the downstream HTTP codec has successfully decoded request header map.

+The point at which the proxying completes and the stream is destroyed depends on the upstream protocol and whether independent half close is enabled.

+If independent half-close is enabled and the upstream protocol is either HTTP/2 or HTTP/3 protocols the stream is destroyed after both request and response are complete i.e. reach their respective end-of-stream, by receiving trailers or the header/body with end-stream set in both directions AND response has success (2xx) status code.

+For HTTP/1 upstream protocol or if independent half-close is disabled the stream is destroyed when the response is complete and reaches its end-of-stream, i.e. when trailers or the response header/body with end-stream set are received, even if the request has not yet completed.
+If the request was incomplete at response completion, the stream is reset.

+Note that proxying can stop early when an error or timeout occurred or when a peer reset HTTP/2 or HTTP/3 stream.

+### Route table configuration
+Each HTTP connection manager filter has an associated route table, which can be specified in one of two ways:

+- Statically.
+- Dynamically via the RDS API.

+### Timeouts
+Various configurable timeouts apply to an HTTP connection and its constituent streams.
+Please see this FAQ entry for an overview of important timeout configuration.
+[9]

 ## 4. Security
 ### 4.1 - What are the security implications of using a reverse proxy?
 ### 4.2 - How does Envoy handle TLS termination and mutual TLS (mTLS)?